 Indonesia

-Indonesia is the world’s largest archipelagic state, with over 17,500 islands and 81,000km of coastlines.
-The islands have extremely diverse geographies, topographies, and climates.
-Indonesia has high population density in its urban (and hazard prone) areas which, in combination with its economic reliance on its natural resources (e.g. coal, palm oil), make Indonesia’s highly vulnerable to the effects of climate change (World Bank Group, 2023).
-Indonesia is among the top 10 countries for risk in the World Risk Report (2023) and faces a high risk of having depleted social capacity due to cyclical extreme events like floods and droughts and longer-term shifts in sea level, changes in rainfall patterns, and rising temperatures (GRID Geneva, n.d.).
+Indonesia is the world’s largest archipelagic state, comprising over 17,500 islands and 81,000 km of coastlines.
+The islands are characterized by highly diverse geographies, topographies, and climates.
+High population density in urban and hazard-prone areas, combined with economic reliance on natural resources such as coal and palm oil, makes Indonesia highly vulnerable to the effects of climate change (World Bank Group, 2023).
+Indonesia ranks among the top 10 countries for risk in the 2023 World Risk Report and faces significant strain on social capacity due to recurring extreme events such as floods and droughts, as well as long-term changes, including sea level rise, shifting rainfall patterns, and rising temperatures (GRID Geneva, n.d.).

-Indonesia’s temperature is expected to continue to rise between 0.8°C-1.4°C by the 2050s with variation across the country (GRID Geneva, n.d.).
-Changes in rainfall patterns are expected to increase the rate of hydro-meteorological disasters such as landslides, floods, and light tornados which pose a significant threat to human life, infrastructure, and crops and disproportionately affect the poor (World Bank Group 2023).
-Indonesia is especially vulnerable to sea-level rise with large parts of its population living in lowland coastal areas (World Bank Group, 2021).
+Indonesia’s temperatures are projected to continue to rise by 0.8°C-1.4°C by the 2050s, with variation across the country (GRID Geneva, n.d.).
+Changes in rainfall patterns are expected to increase the frequency of hydro-meteorological disasters such as landslides, floods, and light tornados, posing a serious threat to human life, infrastructure, and agriculture and disproportionately affecting poorer populations (World Bank Group 2023).
+Indonesia is also highly vulnerable to sea level rise, as large segments of its population live in low-lying coastal areas (World Bank Group, 2021).

-Though its Enhanced NDC to the UNFCCC Indonesia updated its mitigation and adaptation plans, emphasizing that successful mitigation will reduce the costs of adaptation.
-Some mitigation projects include rehabilitating degraded forest land and developing clean energy sources.
-Indonesia’s Climate Village Program, or ProKlim, leads its adaptation efforts with a focus on reducing vulnerability to climate change impacts and enhancing stakeholder engagement in building climate resilience.
+In its Enhanced Nationally Determined Contributions (NDCs) Indonesia has updated its mitigation and adaptation plans, emphasizing that effective mitigation can reduce adaptation costs.
+Mitigation measures include rehabilitating degraded forest land and expanding clean energy development.
+The Climate Village Program (ProKlim) leads national adaptation efforts, focusing on reducing vulnerability to climate change impacts and strengthening stakeholder engagement to build climate resilience.

 Climate justice themes in this country